stanford-crfm/levanter/docs/Getting-Started-GPU.md

 ### WandB login

-To use wandb to track your learning curves and other experiment metrics, you con log in to your wandb account on the command line as follows:
+To use WandB to track your learning curves and other experiment metrics, you con log in to your WandB account on the command line as follows:
 ```bash
 wandb login ${YOUR TOKEN HERE}
 ```